cypress-io/cypress-documentation/content/guides/core-concepts/interacting-with-elements.md

 aligned to the top of the viewport, or if you just prefer the element to be centered during scrolling of action commands.
 Accepted values are `'center'`, `'top'`, `'bottom'`, `'nearest'`, and `false`, with `false` disabling scrolling altogether.
-Note that if an element is not visible with the current `scrollBehavior` option, Cypress will automatically try the remaining `scrollBehavior` options in order to make the element visible.
+Note that if the `scrollBehavior` option is not explicitly set, Cypress will automatically try different `scrollBehavior` options in order to make the element visible.

 ### Coordinates